 Assistant to the President for Mission Integration Catherine Punsalan-Manlimos is organizing a series of reflections from students, faculty and staff during the coronavirus crisis.
-We thought alumni might like to read them, too and will share these as they are available.
-To keep up on the University’s response to the coronavirus, please visit udmercy.edu/life/health/health-advisory.php
+To keep up on the University’s response to the coronavirus, please visit udmercy.edu/coronavirus.

 She was barely two years old.
 Somehow she knew this was a sacred night and so she knelt silently and was so very still in prayer like all the grownups around her.
 The darkness that surrounded her did not seem to frighten her but only help her pray more deeply, whatever that means for a 2-year-old.

 Each year, I have found myself recalling that night many years ago in a parish in South Bend, Ind.
 Today, my heart is once again moved but differently.
 She is now an adult.
 I cannot invite her to go to church with me.
 Most church buildings will be empty.
 Yet, the call to be in vigil, meditating on the depth of the love of the One who is to suffer his passion remains.

 The Third Week of the Spiritual Exercises of St. Ignatius invites us to enter into this period in the life of Jesus.
 It is an invitation to enter fully into the suffering of another, of this Jesus whose profound trust and fidelity to his mission of love led him to the cross.

 I have always found that last point to be the most baffling truth about the story of Jesus, of the Christian faith.
 Radical love incarnate in the world leads to suffering and death.
 Proclaiming the dignity and value of all human beings, broken as they may be, and the willingness to push back on all that rejects their worth, whether law, authority or power, leads to persecution.
 Somehow a life and message of forgiveness and compassion leads to rejection and betrayal.